 Frozen shoulder refers to the pain, motion limitation, and stiffness of the shoulder.
-This condition is also referred to as adhesive capsulitis and may result from overuse, injury or some illnesses such as stroke or diabetes.
-The condition comes around when the tissues in the shoulder stiffen, scar tissues form, and this limits the movement of the shoulder joint and causes pain.
+Also referred to as Adhesive Capsulitis this condition may result from overuse, injury or illnesses.
+Pain occurs when the tissues in the shoulder stiffen, scar tissues form limiting the movement of the shoulder joint.
 This problem comes slow and leaves the same way in a period of about a year or so.
-The problem is that you cannot just sit and hope it goes away since it will limit your ability to go on with your normal life.
+The problem is that you cannot just hope it goes away since it will limit your ability to go on with your normal life.

 Frozen Shoulder Diagnosis

-We believe prevention is better than cure.
-For this reason, it is important to maintain gentle progressive motion of the shoulder through stretching, exercises, physical and massage therapy.
+We believe prevention is the better than a cure.
+Gentle, progressive range-of-motion exercises, stretching, physical and massage therapy may help prevent frozen shoulder.
 Though there are some frozen shoulder conditions that do not have a clear cause, therapy plays an important role in ensuring the shoulder heals without invasive methods of treatment.

 There are many different methods of treating frozen shoulder including medication and in some cases surgery.
-At Wellness In Motion Chiropractic Center, we take a different approach in treating different conditions.
+At Wellness In Motion Chiropractic Center, we take a different approach.
 Our experts will make sure they diagnose the shoulder problem and plan physical and massage therapy sessions that will help you heal faster and gain your shoulder’s full range of motion.
-These sessions are handled by an expert who is trained and experienced in treatment through therapy.
-Our main aim is to make sure that you are healed without the risks of side effects of long recovery resulting from surgery.
-This is why we offer chiropractic care to a range of health conditions.
+Our goal is to make sure that you are healed without the risks of side effects or long recovery from surgery.

-If you have been dealing with limited shoulder motion due to injury or illness, you could be suffering from shoulder freeze.
+If you have been dealing with limited shoulder motion sue to injury or illness, you could be suffering from frozen shoulder.
 Give us a call today to book an appointment or talk to our experts about any health condition you are dealing with.